 b) non-renewal of the payment of the affiliation fee or by express notice on behalf of the affiliate;

-c) expulsion on serious grounds, for example behavior or activities in clear conflict with the principles or the aims of the Association, to be decided by the International Gakyil or the Gar’s Gakyil.
+c) expulsion on serious grounds, for example behavior or activities in clear conflict with the principles or the aims of the Association, is to be decided by the International Gakyil, in consultation with the Gar and Ling’s Gakyil.

 An appeal against such an exclusion may be lodged with the College of Guarantors of the IDC.